TBD54566975/dwn-server/CONTRIBUTING.md

 - Feel free to open issues for any reason as long as you make it clear what the issue pertains to.
 - Before opening new issues, please search to check if there is an existing issue.
 - Existing issues with labels `bug`, `documentation`, `good first issue`, `help wanted` are excellent candidates for contribution and we'd be thrilled to get all the help we can get.
 You can take a look at all of the Issues that match the these labels [here](https://github.com/TBD54566975/dwn-server/issues?q=is%3Aopen+label%3A%22help+wanted%22%2C%22good+first+issue%22%2C%22documentation%22%2C%22bug%22+)
+- If planning to work on non-trivial issue involving major/significant changes please check with us first on the implementation approach
+  - Leave explanation of the approach and tag both @adam4leos and @finn-tbd in the issue
+  - Good idea to also post link to the issue in our [dwn discord channel](https://discord.com/channels/937858703112155166/1068273971432280196) to initate discussion with more people

 ### Working on the issue